Casperento/casperento.github.io/_posts/2025-02-23-idempotent-backward-slice.md

 ## Algorithm

-Although Weiser [X] proofs that there is no algorithm to compute statement-minimal slices, it is possible to use data and control flow analysis to approximate the computation of program slices.
+Although Weiser [3] proofs that there is no algorithm to compute statement-minimal slices, it is possible to use data and control flow analysis to approximate the computation of program slices.

 ### Step 1: Compute Directly Relevant Variables
 Define \( R_C(n) \), the set of **relevant variables** at statement \( n \):